-Running ASP.NET Core Applications in an IIS Subfolder Application
+Running ASP.NET Core Applications as a Subfolder Application

 ASP.NET Core applications by default want to run in a root folder - and to be fair that's the 99% use case.
 But there are those occasional situations where you want to run a Web site in a sub folder rather than on the root of the Web site.